-Student Code of Conduct - The University of Nebraska at Kearney (UNK) is a community of scholars that values the freedoms of inquiry and expression.
-The Student Code of Conduct is intended to present a clear statement of student rights and responsibilities and to set forth the procedures established by the University of Nebraska at Kearney to protect those rights and address the abdication of those responsibilities.
+The Student Code of Conduct is intended to present a clear statement of student rights and responsibilities and to set forth the procedures established by the University of Nebraska to protect those rights and address the abdication of those responsibilities.
 The Student Code of Conduct describes the types of acts that are not acceptable in an academic community, as well as the general processes used to address those acts.
-The UNK Student Code of Conduct procedures act as an educationally-based fact-finding process, not a court of law.
+The UNK Student Code of Conduct procedures act as an educationally based fact-finding process, not a court of law.
 Its proceedings are not civil or criminal trials.

-The hearings are not adversarial proceedings but rather inquiries conducted by the Conduct Officer and/or Board.
 Students do not relinquish their rights or shed their responsibilities as citizens by becoming members of the University community.
 Students must also be aware that, as citizens, they are subject to all federal and state laws in addition to all University regulations governing student conduct and responsibilities.

-Law Enforcement on campus - The UNKPD, which has seven (7) full-time and one (2) part-time certified officers having full police and arrest powers, that are in charge of coordinating all campus safety and security measures.
+Law Enforcement on campus - The UNKPD, has nine (9) full-time certified officers having full police and arrest powers, that oversee coordinating all campus safety and security measures.
 UNKPD officers enforce University regulations and laws of the State of Nebraska on the UNK campus.
-These men and women complete courses of certification at the Nebraska State Law Enforcement Training Center and are commissioned by the State of Nebraska as Special Deputy Sheriffs.
+These individuals' complete courses of certification at the Nebraska State Law Enforcement Training Center and are commissioned by the State of Nebraska as Special Deputy Sheriffs.
 They undergo continuous training to upgrade and maintain their professional skills as law enforcement officers.